ARM-software/vscode-cmsis-csolution/README.md

 ## Known limitations

-This extension is currently a preview.
+This extension is a preview.
 Known limitations include:

 - No support for cdefaults.yml and clayer.yml files, for example target and build types from the cdefaults file do not appear in the **CONTEXT** view.